Time: Thu, Jun 24, 6:00 pm - 8:00 pm

-An informational presentation on green burial and prospects for new conservation cemeteries in the midcoast area.
-Speakers will include:
+Join us for a virtual informational presentation on conservation burial and prospects for new “green cemeteries” in the midcoast area.
+Panel speakers will include:

 Alison Rector serves on the board of the Funeral Consumers Alliance, a national non-profit organization dedicated to protecting a consumer’s right to choose a meaningful, dignified, affordable funeral.
 Rector is also a past President of the Funeral Consumers Alliance of Maine, the state affiliate of the national organization.
 Rector describes herself as a “green burial enthusiast”.
 She’s lived in Maine since 1990.